Philosophy Research

 Dr. Alyssa Bernstein

-Institute for Applied Ethics
+Center for Applied & Professional Ethics

 Finally, the department facilitates and supports research and scholarly activity in philosophy by the faculty as well as our students.